kangzhai/RNAI-FRID/README.md

 # RNAI-FRID
 A novel feature representation method to generate the complex complex with information enhancement and dimension reduction for representing RNA-RNA interaction.

+# Usage
+An example as below:

+python RNAI-FRID.py --tv_set Example\\TrainingValidationSet.fasta --test_set None --all_feature False --ranked_feature False --retained_feature True

-The codes are updating now.
-The complete codes and usage will be shown before January 12, 2022.
+# The complete codes and usage are updating now.